frankhale/toby/README.md

 https://github.com/frankhale/atom-shell/compare/http-referrer

 NOTE: I am still working on this patch and it's a bit crude at the moment.
 I hope to have this finalized this weekend!

+Keep in mind you don't need this if you don't watch certain videos on Youtube such as ones published by VEVO.
+There are a lot of videos that will work fine without this patch.
+If you need it I encourage you to use it.
+If you are inclined I encourage you to help me make it more awesome!

 ##Future